Pallava dynasty: Prakrit Phase

-Many Pallava royal inscriptions were in Sanskrit or Prakrit, considered the official languages.
-Similarly, inscriptions found in Andhra Pradesh and Karnataka State are in Sanskrit and Prakrit.
-Sanskrit was widely used by Simhavishnu and Narasimhavarman II in literature.
+The earliest Pallava records, such as the Mayidavolu and Hirahadagalli plates, were composed entirely in Prakrit.
+During this era, the Pallavas functioned as successors to the Satavahana administrative tradition in the Andhra region.
 The phenomenon of using Prakrit as official languages in which rulers left their inscriptions and epigraphies continued till the 6th century.
 It would have been in the interest of the ruling elite to protect their privileges by perpetuating their hegemony of Prakrit in order to exclude the common people from sharing power (Mahadevan 1995a: 173–188).
-The Pallavas in their Tamil country used Tamil and Sanskrit in their inscriptions.